sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_control_solver.rst

 Recapitulation of :ref:`demo_poisson`
 *************************************

-For using CASHOCS exclusively as solver, the procedure is very similar to regularly using it, with a few additions after defining the optimization problem.
+For using cashocs exclusively as solver, the procedure is very similar to regularly using it, with a few additions after defining the optimization problem.
 In particular, up to the initialization of the optimization problem, our code is exactly the same as in :ref:`demo_poisson`, i.e., we use ::